Public Health Symposium

 An accomplished and practicing physician, Dr. Jha is recognized globally as a trusted expert on major issues impacting public health, and a catalyst for new thinking and approaches.
 A long-time leader on pandemic preparedness and response, from directing groundbreaking research on Ebola to serving on the frontlines of the COVID-19 response, he has led national and international analysis of key issues and advised local and federal policy makers around the world.

-Before joining the Brown University School of Public Health, Dr. Jha was a professor at the Harvard T.H.
+Before becoming Dean of the Brown University School of Public Health, Dr. Jha was a professor at the Harvard T.H.
 Chan School of Public Health and Harvard Medical School.
 He was the faculty director of the Harvard Global Health Institute from 2014 until 2020 and has held other various leadership roles at the Harvard T.H.
 Chan School of Public Health.

 Dr. Jha has published nearly three hundred original research publications in prestigious journals and has consistently been ranked in the top 1% of most cited researchers.
 He is also a frequent contributor to a range of public media across the political spectrum, focused on how science and evidence can be used to craft better policy and improve health both in the US and around the globe.